Nuclear fallout: Short term

 Because of the large amount of short-lived fission products, the activity and radiation levels of nuclear fallout decrease very quickly after being released; it is reduced by 50% in the first hour after a detonation, then by 80% during the first day.
 As a result, early gross decontamination, such as removing contaminated articles of outer clothing, is more effective than delayed but more thorough cleaning.
 Most areas become fairly safe for travel and decontamination after three to five weeks.

 One hour after a surface burst, the radiation from fallout in the crater region is 30 grays per hour (Gy/h).
 Civilian dose rates in peacetime range from 30 to 100 μGy per year.

 For yields of up to 10 kt, prompt radiation is the dominant producer of casualties on the battlefield.
 Humans receiving an acute incapacitating dose (30 Gy) have their performance degraded almost immediately and become ineffective within several hours.
-However, they do not die until five to six days after exposure, assuming they do not receive any other injuries.
+They do not die until five to six days after exposure, however, assuming they do not receive any other injuries.
 Individuals receiving less than a total of 1.5 Gy are not incapacitated.
 People receiving doses greater than 1.5 Gy become disabled, and some eventually die.

 A dose of 5.3 Gy to 8.3 Gy is considered lethal but not immediately incapacitating.
 Personnel exposed to this amount of radiation have their cognitive performance degraded in two to three hours, depending on how physically demanding the tasks they must perform are, and remain in this disabled state at least two days.
-However, at that point they experience a recovery period and can perform non-demanding tasks for about six days, after which they relapse for about four weeks.
+At that point, however, they experience a recovery period and can perform non-demanding tasks for about six days, after which they relapse for about four weeks.
 At this time they begin exhibiting symptoms of radiation poisoning of sufficient severity to render them totally ineffective.
 Death follows at approximately six weeks after exposure, although outcomes may vary.